Music of China: Modern changes

 In the early 20th century after the end of Imperial China, there were major changes to traditional Chinese music as part of the New Culture Movement.
 Much of what Westerners and even Chinese now consider to be music in the traditional Chinese style can be dated to this period and is in fact less than 100 years old.
 The modernization of Chinese music involved the adoption of some aspects of Western forms and values, such as the use of Western conservatory system of teaching, and changes to the instruments and their tuning, the composition, the orchestration of music, the notation system and performance style.
 Some forms of Chinese music however remained traditional and are little changed.

 National music

 The term guoyue, or national music, became popular in the early 20th century and was used loosely to include all music written for Chinese instruments in response to a particular nationalistic consciousness.
 The term however may have a slightly different meaning when used by different Chinese communities.
 It was originally used only to refer to the music of the Han Chinese; it later began to include music of various ethnic minorities in China.
 In the Republic of China in Taiwan, Guoyue emphasized music of the mainland China over the Taiwanese local traditions.
-In mainland China a new term minyue (short for minzu yinyue or "people's music") was coined post-1949 in place of guoyue to encompass all compositions and genres for traditional instruments.
+In mainland China a new term minyue (short for minzu yinyue or "folk music") was coined post-1949 in place of guoyue to encompass all compositions and genres for traditional instruments.
 In other Chinese communities, it may also be referred to as huayue (for example in Singapore) or zhongyue (in Hong Kong).